tsrsilva/pyocr/README.md

 # pyocr
-A python script for optical character recognition
+A python script for optical character recognition.